TanukiMCP/tellurideskihotels.com/src/content/drafts/where-to-stay-telluride.md

 This complete lodging guide breaks down Telluride's accommodation landscape, helping you choose the perfect base for your mountain getaway based on your priorities, budget, and travel style.

+**Note:** General lodging information, locations, and characteristics are accurate.
+Specific prices, availability, and amenities vary by season and should be verified with properties or booking platforms before reserving.

 ## The Central Decision: Downtown vs Mountain Village

 Understanding the fundamental difference between these two areas is essential for choosing your ideal location.